TheCosmicNebula/ship-combat-plugin/README.md

 A RuneLite plugin designed to help with ship combat.
 This plugin provides visual overlays that account for the unique "Boat Plane" mechanics, including non-rigid tile rotations and sub-tile distance checking.

+Now works with Sloops, including Sloops with multiple cannons.
+Improved performance for Daisy turning radius, and overlap colors for Sloops with multiple cannons on the same side.
+All configurable.

 ## Features

 *   **Cannon Firing Arc:** Displays a dynamic 180° firing zone anchored to your cannon facilities, showing exactly which tiles are within range of your cannon.